Gledwin/Digital-portfolio/README.md

 ### ✨ Reflection (STAR Technique)

-**S – Situation:**
-At the beginning of the career counselling programme, I felt uncertain about how to approach my transition from student life to the working world.
+- **Situation:**  At the beginning of the career counselling programme, I felt uncertain about how to approach my transition from student life to the working world.
 I had limited understanding of what employers look for and how to present myself confidently during job applications and interviews.

-**T – Task:**
-My task was to actively engage with the student counselling resources, complete the modules, and reflect on how I could apply the skills and insights to my personal career journey.
+- **Task:**  My task was to actively engage with the student counselling resources, complete the modules, and reflect on how I could apply the skills and insights to my personal career journey.

-**A – Action:**
-I attended the sessions available through the online platform and carefully reviewed materials such as "Career Planning in a Changing Context", the "5 Skills and Traits to Succeed" video, and "5 Ways to Stand Out in a Virtual Interview".
+- **Action:**  I attended the sessions available through the online platform and carefully reviewed materials such as "Career Planning in a Changing Context", the "5 Skills and Traits to Succeed" video, and "5 Ways to Stand Out in a Virtual Interview".
 I also made notes, participated in discussions where applicable, and reflected on how these topics applied to me as an aspiring software developer.

-**R – Result:**
-As a result of this experience, I now feel more confident in my career direction and better prepared to market myself effectively.
+- **Result:**  As a result of this experience, I now feel more confident in my career direction and better prepared to market myself effectively.
 I understand the importance of self-awareness, adaptability, and emotional intelligence in the workplace.
 I also developed a clearer career vision, with realistic expectations and strategies to achieve my goals.

 ## Skills and Interests